 So, moms, we need to stand firm, pray and surrender our situation, our homeschooling journey, our children, our husband and our very lives to the Lord daily.
 We need to seek God’s guidance so we will know what to do each and every day.

 By trusting God with everything we will be able to make it through anything!

 This series will begin on March 1st and will continue on throughout the month.
 Dachelle and I will be hosting the blog series “Homeschooling in the Midst of Hard Things” on both our websites.
 Each weekday in March, we will post an article written by one of our contributors.
 They will share how they were able to get through the hard things and provide you with encouragement and practical advice and tips.

-We will also have daily giveaways available from our generous sponsors.
 So, make sure to check in each day for your daily dose of encouragement.